- Develop your plan

 - Distribute Tax Forms

 Download the tax forms for your club's final tax return.
 Send all tax forms in to the IRS and distribute each members K-1 to him or her.
+E-filing is not available for partial year federal tax returns.
 If all of your members are withdrawn, bivio will mark your return as "final."

 Club members need to save their K-1 forms to use to prepare their individual returns when they file at the normal time after the first of the year.
 They should also receive withdrawal reports which will contain additional capital gain or loss information they need to include on their taxes.